nazarepiedady/stylus-docs-pt/docs/docs/hashes.md

 //    height: 20px;
 ```

-Tu podes verificar a existência de uma chave no dicionário usando `in`:
+You can check existence of a key in hash using `in`:

 ```stylus
 foo = { bar: 10px}